08 Nov Pennsylvania’s CHC Medicaid Waiver: A Guide to Services at Home

 For older adults, Community HealthChoices (CHC) provides physical health benefits as well as long-term services and supports to eligible individuals, like disabled adults and elderly people.
-Let’s take a look at the benefits and services offered by the CHC Medicaid program for Home and Community Based Services (HCBS) for eligible disabled adults and seniors.
+Let’s take a look at the benefits and services offered by Pennsylvania’s CHC Medicaid program for Home and Community Based Services (HCBS) for eligible disabled adults and seniors.
+These services are also considered as Long Term Services and Supports.

 What is Community HealthChoices?

 Community HealthChoices is a state Medicaid program.
-The program allows companies, called managed care organizations (MCOs), to coordinate medical care and long-term services and supports (LTSS) for people that qualify for Medical Assistance and Medicare or require a certain level of care.
-This level of care is referred to as Nursing Facility Clinical Eligible (NFCE).
+It’s a part of Pennsylvania’s CHC Medicaid waiver.
+The program allows companies, called managed care organizations (MCOs), to coordinate medical care and long-term services and supports (LTSS).
+It directs care and services for people that qualify for Medical Assistance and Medicare plus require a certain level of care.
+The level of care is referred to as Nursing Facility Clinical Eligible (NFCE).
 Basically, it is a way to classify individuals that are determined to have a medical need that would require a level of care of a nursing home.
 There are three companies that are managed care organizations for Community HealthChoices.
 In and around Philadelphia and the Greater Delaware Valley, these are UPMC, Keystone First, and PA Health and Wellness.

 What are long term supports and services (LTSS)?